-Make a list of everything you want included, and understand the costs associated with each
+Make a list of everything you want included, and understand the costs associated with each.

 - The builder or contractor will likely have a set fee for implementing the work, but the selections you make on materials and finishes can drastically impact the cost.
 Higher end, more durable materials will naturally cost more than lower end, less durable materials.
-Similarly, selecting products and materials from local and/or ethical and sustainable suppliers can also drive up your costs.
+Similarly, selecting products and materials from local and/or ethical and sustainable suppliers can also drive up costs.
 This is where you will need to spend a little time figuring out which items on your wish list are most important to you, and where your value lies.
 This leads us to the next tip on the list, defining what is “non-negotiable”.

-Review your complete wish-list for the project and determine which items on this list are considered “non-negotiable”
+Review your complete wish-list for the project and determine which items on this list are considered “non-negotiable”.

-After creating your wish list and going through each item with your designer, you will want to highlight which items on the list are most important to you and therefore deemed as “non-negotiable”.
+- After creating your wish list and going through each item with your designer, you will want to highlight which items on the list are most important to you.
+Consider these items “non-negotiable”.
 These are the items you are less likely to budge and compromise on when making your selections.
 For example, when it comes to prioritizing, focus on the luxury items first such as tile and countertops.
 You can then work with your designer to value engineer other items, such as lighting and hardware, which can easily be upgraded over time.

-Add a buffer to plan for the unexpected
+Add a buffer to plan for the unexpected.